A little bit more

 Growing up, I knew I loved to be the center of attention.
 Not in a condescending way but more so that I felt I always had something important to say and wanted my voice to be heard.

-I played many sports growing up, but volleyball ended up being the one I stuck with.
-As I entered my freshman year of high school, I knew I didn’t want to play at the next level; I wanted to prioritize my education even if I didn’t know exactly what I wanted to be growing up.
+I played many sports growing up, but volleyball was the one I stuck with.
+As I entered my freshman year of high school, I knew I didn’t want to play at the next level; I wanted to prioritize my education even if I didn’t know exactly what I wanted to be when I grew up.

 As my sophomore year rolled around, I was randomly enrolled in Advanced Broadcast Journalism, which I had no clue what it was about.
-This had been an upperclassmen course, and somehow, I had snuck in.
+This was an upperclassmen course, and somehow, I had snuck in.
 This was the best thing that could have happened to me.
-My teacher at the time encouraged me to find my passion and chase it, and it was sports.
+My teacher encouraged me to find my passion and chase it.

-As I was thrown into being in front of the camera, it gave me the confidence to be able to speak my mind.
-It’s when it clicked: this is what I want to do: talk sports for a living.
-Looking back at those tapes, they sucked, but it gave me a rush.
+I was thrown in front of the camera; it gave me the confidence to be able to speak my mind.
+It’s when it all clicked: this is what I want to do: talk sports for a living.
+Looking back at those tapes, they sucked, but it gave me confidence.
 Being able to interview coaches and players and talk about my peers and their accomplishments in sports.

 Shortly after, I began to take photos of our high school baseball team as a hobby.
 And soon, everyone was texting me to come to their sporting events.
 And I agreed.

 Once my junior year rolled around, our broadcast journalism program had been pulled from the school due to funding, which left me on my own.
-I felt so taken aback.
-I had just found out what I wanted to do career-wise to be back to square one.
-I began to take photos for our other sports but missed the feeling of being in front of the camera.
+I felt as if my world was falling apart.
+I had just found out what I wanted to do for a living to be back to square one.
+I continued to photograph sporting events but missed the feeling of being in front of the camera.

 Then COVID hit and shut everything down.